I. M. R. A. Iriyagolle: Minister of Education (1965 - 70)

 He was elected from Kuliyapitiya in the 1965 general election and was appointed as Cabinet Minister of Education and Cultural Affairs by Dudley Senanayake when United National Party won elections in 1965.

 During his era, the Education Department was drastically altered to suit the needs of the country.
 As a result, the Junior University Colleges were established to further technical education.
 He established the D. S. Senanayake College in Colombo.
 He also introduced agriculture as a subject to school curriculum, and tried to inculcate practical cultivation among school children.

 However his attempted educational reforms and his outspoken views were not received well be an influential section of the community, the school and university teachers and undergraduates.
 During the 1970 general election, this section canvassed relentlessly against the UNP government and Iriyagolla.
 Iriyagolla lost his seat to G. W. Samarasinghe.
 After the defeat of the UNP government at 1970 hustings, many of his former colleagues blamed him for the defeat, rather unfairly.
 They conveniently forgot his services prior to 1965 in bringing the UNP back to power.
 Iriyagolla gave up active politics after 1970 and indeed did not live long after.
 He lost his seat in the 1970 general election.
 He died on 7 January 1973.

 Other work

 Equally proficient in both Sinhala and English and as an erudite author and a person involved in the arts and culture, he was also a journalist, writer and translator.
 Some songs like "Loken Uthum Rata Lankavai" and "Sema Danamana Dinu Sujathadarani" written by him are considered masterpieces in Sinhala music even today.
 He also translated Victor Hugo’s Les Misérables from French into Sinhala as Manuthapaya which became quite popular among readers.
 He wrote a book of short stories titled "Poorna Viplavaya" in collaboration with his wife, Rani Iriyagolle Menike.

 Family

 He married Ranee Beatrice, who was thereafter known as Ranee Iriyagolle Menike.
-They had three daughters and two sons, Gamini Iriyagolla served as a Presidential adviser for Ranasinghe Premadasa and Dr Deva Iriyagolla.
+They had four daughters and three sons, Gamini Iriyagolle served as a Presidential adviser for Ranasinghe Premadasa, Dr Deva Iriyagolle and Darshana Iriyagolle.